 Obstetric Anesthesia: Residents are part of a multidisciplinary team that cares for both routine and high risk parturients in the busiest obstetrical centers in New York State.
 Over 4,000 cesarean sections are performed and 6,600 labor epidurals are placed each year in the North Shore University Hospital and Long Island Jewish Medical Center’s labor and delivery suites.
 Residents will complete their first four week rotation at Long Island Jewish Medical Center.
 The requirement is completed at North Shore University Hospital in the CA-2 year.

 Pediatric Anesthesia: Cohen Children’s Medical Center performs over 10,000 surgical cases each year.
 Residents will have the opportunity to manage cases in all subspecialty areas of pediatric surgery, including neurosurgical and cardiac procedures.
-Additional pediatric experience is available in two on-site freestanding ambulatory surgery centers, where residents master a variety of regional anesthetic techniques in this patient population.
+Additional pediatric experience is available in two on-site full service ambulatory surgery centers, where residents master a variety of regional anesthetic techniques in this patient population.
 The first four week rotation is offered in the CA-1 year, and residents complete this requirement in the CA-2 year.

 Post Anesthesia Care Unit: The PACU resident, under the supervision of the PACU Director, will be responsible for the initial postoperative evaluation and care of the patient from admission until discharge.
 Cases throughout the day widely range in complexity from a straightforward monitored anesthesia care case that will stay in the PACU for an hour to a critically ill patient who may require mechanical ventilation and hemodynamic support.
 The PACU resident also carries the code beeper and responds to airway emergencies throughout the hospital.